 Q: Can TecIO write data in parallel?

-There are two versions of TecIO: TecIO-MPI version supports parallel writing of data and is used with MPI (message passing interface) applications like large-scale CFD codes.
-TecIO Standard uses threading to perform preliminary calculations in parallel but writes the data sequentially.
+There are two versions of TecIO: TecIO-MPI supports parallel writing of data and is used with MPI (message passing interface) applications like large-scale CFD codes.
+Standard TecIO uses threading to perform preliminary calculations in parallel but writes the data sequentially.

 TecIO can write either single or double precision floating point numbers.
-In April 2017, a new API was introduced that enables output of 8-, 16- and 32-bit integer variables to SZL files.
+The API enables output of 8-, 16- and 32-bit integer variables to SZL files.
 Also, support for 64-bit zone sizes allow individual zones to exceed 2 billion points.

 Q: What zone types are supported by TecIO?